 Weight: 5.5 ounces

-You can keep your foods fresh with this high-quality Ziploc bag from WICLOUD.
+You can keep your food fresh with this high-quality Ziploc bag from WICLOUD.
 They come in food-grade PEVA material, waterproof and BPA-free, making them one of the best reusable Ziploc bags for kids.

 They come with a leak-proof seal and non-slip design, making them easy to open and close.
 They are dishwasher safe.
 However, the brand recommends a hand wash with cold water.
 They are also freezer-safe.